ccrosby1/cst-391/activities/activity4/docs/README.md

 ## Introduction

- -
+ - This activity will cover how to convert the Angular front-end from using hard-codded sample data to consuming the Express REST APIs created in a previous assignment.The focus will be on wiring the layers together so that the Angular application can preform CRUD operation with persistence on the database.

 ## Part 1

- - Main application screen (the main screen, just has the title of the app with a navbar to view artists, create album, about, home, and the school homepage)
+ - The home screen displays the title of the app and includes a navbar with links to key sections for listing artists, creating new albums, displaying version details, returning home, and navigating to the GCU homepage.

  ![Main page](images/main.png)

- - Artist List Screen(the standard page is updated with a list of all artists in the db. each one shows as it's own clickable option)
+ - The artist list screen retrieves data directly from the backend instead of relying on hard-coded values.
+Each artist is displayed as its own clickable option to allow users to interact with the records.

  ![Artist list screen](images/artists.png)

- - Album List Screen (same as the artist page, but lists the albums for the clicked artists)
+ - Once an artist is selected, the album list screen returns a view with all albums for that specific artist.

  ![Album list screen](images/albumList.png)

- - Album Display w/ tracks (shows a card of the album with the title, desctription, year, images, and options to update, delete, or view tracks.
-THe tracks have been enlarged and show as a list of titles)
+ - Clicking an album loads a card view with the album’s details, including its title, description, release year, and cover image.
+Users then have options to update, delete, or view the tracks for the album.

  ![Album w/ tracks](images/albumTracks.png)

- - Add Album Screen (a form with all the neccary fields to create an album, prefilled with test data)
+ - This form allows users to create a new album.
+The form includes all necessary fields (title, artist, year, description, image, and track details).
+Submitting the form triggers a POST request to the API, dynamically updating both the frontend and backend.

  ![Add album form](images/addAlbum.png)

- - Album added to DB ( the db table showing the new album added to the db)
+ - Confirming the success of the create operation by inspecting the database to show the newly added album appearing in the table.

  ![New album in DB](images/dbAdd.png)

- - Delete Response (the confirmation messgae before deleteing a record, along with the success message of deletion as a popup)
+ - A confirmation message is shown when attempting to delete an album to prevent accidental removals.
+After confirming, a popup success message is displayed to give the user feedback.

  ![Delete confirmation + response](images/response.png)

- - Album deleted from DB (the db showing the deleted album no longer in the table)
+ - Viewing the database confirms the selected album is removed from the table.
+This validates that the Angular application can successfully perform multiple types of CRUD operations.

  ![Album deleted from DB](images/dbDelete.png)

  ### Research

  - Angular maintains its logged in state through the use of authentication tokens.
-The server generates a token for new users when they log in and Angular stores it in a session.
+The server generates a token for users when they log in, and Angular stores it in session storage.
+Each API request then uses this token to prove identity, allowing the backend to enforce access control.

 ## Conclusion

- -
+ - This activity covered how to refactor the Angular frontend from using placeholder data into running on a live Express API backend.
+The app can now supports the full CRUD operations of albums and their tracks.